deltachat/deltachat-pages/en/help.md

 and give feedback in the [Forum](https://support.delta.chat).

-### Can I use a classic email account with Delta Chat?
+### Can I use a classic email address with Delta Chat?

-Yes, but only if the email account is used exclusively by [chatmail clients](https://chatmail.at/clients).
+Yes, but only if the email address is used exclusively by [chatmail clients](https://chatmail.at/clients).

-It is not supported to share an email account with non-chatmail apps or web-based mailers for the following reasons:
+It is not supported to share usage of an email address with non-chatmail apps or web-based mailers, for the following reasons:

 - Non-chatmail apps are largely not accomplishing automatic end-to-end email encryption for their users, while chatmail apps and relays pervasively enforce end-to-end encryption and security standards.